Sorry, you need to enable JavaScript to visit this website.

 Financial support (boligstøtte) for the rent in rented housing that has a separate kitchen.
 Depending on a person’s income and breadwinner responsibility, he or she may be entitled to a public rent benefit.

 The state educational grant (SU): Every Dane over the age of 18 is entitled to public support for his or her further education – regardless of social standing.
 In particular situations, mainly sickness or childbirth, students can apply for extra monthly grants.
-New mothers are eligible for 12 and new fathers for 6 extra monthly grants.
-Students who are single breadwinners or who are living with another student are entitled to a breadwinner supplement.
-Young people with physical or mental disability who are unable to manage a student job are entitled to a supplement to the state educational grant.
+New mothers are eligible for 12 and new fathers for six extra monthly grants.
+Students who are the sole breadwinners or who are living with another student are entitled to a breadwinner supplement.
+Young people with physical or mental disabilities who are unable to manage a student job are entitled to a supplement to the state educational grant.
 See section 6.6 for more information on the grant.

-In case of unemployment, help and assistance is available from the municipal job centres and municipal youth measures.
+In case of unemployment, help and assistance are available from the municipal job centres and municipal youth measures.

-As a member of an unemployment insurance fund, a young unemployed person will under certain conditions receive unemployment benefits.
-Without unemployment insurance, a young person may be entitled to cash benefit, education benefit, or integration benefit.
+As a member of an unemployment insurance fund, a young unemployed person will, under certain conditions, receive unemployment benefits.
+Even without unemployment insurance, a young person may be entitled to cash benefits, education benefits, or integration benefits.
 See section 3.6 for more information on financial support during unemployment.

 Young people may be entitled to a discount in public transportation (ungdomskort).
 See section 6.6.